 Brooklyn Flea – various It was a massively hot day when we went to this flea, so we didn’t spend too much time on the stands, but quickly made for the steps in the shade and got food from one of the many food stands.
 There is every type of food to choose from.
 We had fruit lollipops and Mexican filled pancakes (Papusas, never heard of them before)

 The Commodore – Southern (US) This is a divey type bar in Williamsburg that also does yummy food.
 Southern food seems to be everywhere in New York, and it’s not something I’ve had anywhere else.
-Dave says the fried chicken was amazing, I loved the grilled cheese sandwich and I finally discovered what biscuits are in the US.
+Dave says the fried chicken was amazing, I loved the grilled cheese sandwich and I finally discovered what the reviews of Kamado Joe are in the US.
 They’re like square savoury scones made from slightly puffed pastry, though they were served with honey butter, which messed with my mind a bit.

 Hanco’s – Vietnamese sandwiches Another new type of food for me.
 Rolls filled with bits of real or veggie meat, loads and loads of vegetables and coriander, and copious amounts of spicy sauce.
 Cheap and delicious!
 Thee are three branches apparently, we went to the Bergen Street one.

 Happy Buddha – Vegetarian Chinese We went out to Flushing, which has New Yorks second (and much bigger than the Manhattan one) China town, after a visit to the Louis Armstrong house.
 There are bazillions of Chinese restaurants in Flushing, we chose this one because its vegetarian.
 They do Dim Sum, as well as fried starters and a massive selection of vegetable and dishes with ‘fake meat’.